| ↑↑↑ Home | ↑↑ Net & Web | ↑ wfind introduction |

 Because dogpile uses a HTTP POST request to trigger searches, one cannot construct a start URL for the search results page.
 You have to perform the search in your browser (starting from http://www.dogpile.com/) and then copy the URL of search results into the comand line.

-The first pipe section discards the initial URL (abbreviated -nostart) and
+The first pipe section discards the initial URL (abbreviated -nostart

 The second pipe section serves to make the result URLs unique.
 The -nostart